firozshk/CyberSecurityWeek/Challenges/Day 3: Workspace Security/HOL_1/README.md

-# DLP Policies
+# Microsoft Defender Scenarios
 # Challenge

 ## Lab scenario

-You have been asked to create a DLP policy and verify, you need to:
+You have been asked to create a proof of concept of Microsoft Defender.
+Specifically, you want to:

-- Creating DLP Policy
-- Create and Publish sensitivity label
+- Create Threat policies on Microsoft 365 Security Portal
+- Create Attack surface reduction policy for endpoints on Endpoint Manager Portal

 ## Lab objectives

 In this lab, you will complete the following exercises

-### Exercise 1: Creating DLP Policy on Microsoft Compliance portal
+### Exercise 1: Create Threat policies on Microsoft 365 Security Portal

 In this exercise, you will complete the following tasks:

-Task 1: Create Custom DLP Policy
+Task 1: Create Anti-phishing

-Task 2: Locations to apply - Devices & Teams
+Task 2: Create Anti-spam

-Task 3: Please select your respsective username under include list
+Task 3: Create Anti-malware

+Task 4: Create Safe Attachments

+Task 5: Create Safe Links

 **NOTE : In this exercise, please just create the policies.
 Not need to apply them.

-### Exercise 2: Create and Publish sensitivity label on Microsoft Compliance portal
+### Exercise 2: Create Attack surface reduction policy for endpoints on Endpoint Manager Portal

 In this exercise, you will complete the following tasks:

-Task 1: Create custom labels
+Task 1: Create Attack surface reduction rules

-Task 2: Publish the custom created label
+**NOTE : In this exercise, please just create the policies.
+Not need to apply them.

 ## Naming Guidelines